Protein-Engineering-Framework/PyPEF/README.md

 <img src="workflow/Splitting_Workflow.png" alt="drawing" width="1000"/>

 ## Quick Installation
-A quick installation of the PyPEF command line framework using PyPI (tested for Linux and Windows for Python 3.7–3.10) can be performed with:
+A quick installation of the PyPEF command line framework using PyPI for Linux and Windows for **Python 3.7–3.9** can be performed with:

 ```
 pip install -U pypef